Music

 Sacred Music and the Choir

 The Boston area has many concert choruses that do wonderful music, and they fill an important niche.
-The Choir of Christ the Redeemer’s niche is not concerts, but worship: great music in liturgical context.
-A full-time organist-choirmaster directs the Choir of Christ the Redeemer and brings a wide breadth of the classical sacred music tradition into our worship.
-The choir’s repertoire reflects the diversity of that tradition from Gregorian Chant to spirituals, and includes music sung in a variety of languages (always with printed translations).
-There are Choral Evensongs at least four times a year, a Requiem on All Souls’, and a Festival of Christmas Lessons & Carols.
-Holy Week features the 3-part ongoing liturgy of the Triduum (Maundy Thursday, Good Friday, Easter Vigil).
+The niche of the Choir of Christ the Redeemer is not concerts, but worship: great music in liturgical context.
+A full-time organist-choirmaster directs the choir and brings the 1500-year-old sacred music heritage into our worship.
+The choir’s repertoire reflects the diversity of the great tradition from Gregorian Chant to spirituals, and includes music sung in a variety of languages (always with printed translations) — all of which reminds us that God’s people have a rich history and that he has called people of every tongue and nation.
+The choir sings Choral Evensong four times a year, a Requiem for All Souls’ in November, Christmas Lessons & Carols, Ash Wednesday, and the Holy Week Triduum (Three Days) liturgy of Maundy Thursday, Good Friday, and the Great Vigil of Easter.

 One of the joys of CTR is the enthusiastic participation of the people in singing.
 Our reputation as a “singing” church is due in no small part to the choir and its leading of music in worship.